 - Labor agencies of the 50 US states (Note: Some state human rights laws mimic Federal laws and are applicable for employers with less than 15 employees)

 If you’re planning on meeting with an attorney to address any legal or compliance questions, it would help to brief yourself with the above resources beforehand.
-This will not only help you get the most out of your meeting, it will also help you to save time and avoid ringing up high billable hours.
+This will not only ensure that you get the most out of your meeting, it will also help you to save time and avoid ringing up high billable hours.

-Employee manual: Adopt an employee manual, adapt it to your business and ask your top candidates to read it and ask questions before discussing a job offer.
+Employee Manual: Adopt an employee manual, adapt it to your business and ask your top candidates to read it and ask questions before discussing a job offer.
 You can start with a boilerplate manual and change as little or as much as you’d like.

-Employment insurance: It’s never too early to consider some protection against liability for negligent hiring.
+Employment Insurance: It’s never too early to consider some protection against liability for negligent hiring.
 Basic background checks can be inexpensive these days; most businesses should check candidates as a final step before extending a job offer.